-It is believed that the Great Zimbabwe Ruins may hold the key to the mystery of the lost civilization of ancient Africa.
-The famous ruins, approximately 30 km from Masvingo are the country’s premier national monument.
-Judging by the ancient iron tools, ceramics, pottery, gold and carvings discovered in the ruins, it covers about 720 hectares with its huge granite walls, conical towers and fortresses.
-Guided tours are run daily through the Great Zimbabwe Ruins.
-There is museum nearby that holds the archaeological artefacts that have been recovered.
-It is believed that the Great Zimbabwe Ruins took over 300 years to create in the early 11th Century and housed over 18000 people.
-Enjoy a historic journey during your visit, feel the past and investigate the ancient times.
+The Great Zimbabwe Ruins, approximately 30 km from Masvingo, are the country’s prime national monument.
+It covers about 720 hectares with its huge granite walls, conical towers and fortresses.
+Ancient iron tools, ceramics, pottery, gold and carvings have been discovered in the ruins.
+There is a museum nearby that holds the archaeological findings.
+It is believed that the Great Zimbabwe Ruins took over 300 years to create in the early 11th Century, home to over 18 000 people.
+It was declared by UNESCO as a World Heritage Site in 1986 for its architecture and archeology.
+Enjoy a historic journey during your visit, with guided tours run daily through the area.